ffund/compe-design-project/lab2/input-output.md

 ```

 This script uses the RPi.GPIO library, sets the pin to output mode, then toggles between HIGH and LOW output every half second.
-It also includes logic to turn off the LED and exit gracefully in case of a keyboard interrupt (i.e. if \keys{Ctrl+C} is pressed).
+It also includes logic to turn off the LED and exit gracefully in case of a keyboard interrupt (i.e. if `Ctrl`+`C` is pressed).

 Save the file and quit `nano`, then run